How to create a success in a crowded market with Belen Caeiro (Babbel)

 Unlimited access

-Babbel doesn't block content based on subscription options.
-All Babbel learners with short or long commitments have access to the entire Babbel ecosystem: lessons, podcasts, games, and all sorts of materials on a preferred device - even offline.
+Unlike other language learning apps, Babbel does not restrict content based on subscription options.
+All learners with short or long-term commitments have access to the entire Babbel ecosystem, including lessons, podcasts, games, and materials on their preferred device, even when offline.

-The project Babbel Live started a team with a product analyst and a UX researcher from the get-go to be able to answer: Can the team build the product?
-Do people even want the product?
-Are they willing to pay for it?
-Babbel believes in keeping track of the data on these questions to understand the product’s performance and retention.
+From the beginning, Babbel Live had a product analyst and a UX researcher working to answer fundamental questions such as whether the product could be built, whether people wanted it, and whether they were willing to pay for it.
+Babbel believes in keeping track of data to understand product performance and retention.

 Simplifying the proposition